This story begins in a magical city filled with drinkable water from street fountains. It begins in the eternal city of Rome.

 Rescued at last… or so I thought…

 Eventually, the receptionist tells me I can go after placing a charge on my card.
 With only 15 minutes left to departure time, I rush out of the hotel lobby.
 The receptionist tells me the distance from the hotel to the train station is a 15 minutes casual walk but I completely rule out the option of walking because of my big problem with directions.
 I have to take the bus!

 The bus fare was a mere €1.20 but I didn’t have €1.20.
 PS: I have been cursed by the chocolate god, so I spent all my coins getting chocolate from the vending machine close to the hotel 🙁

 I don’t know what I was thinking but I walk into a stall where the tickets are being sold and try to explain to the shop owner that I needed a free bus ticket.

 (Corporate begging tip #1: Be confident in your approach!)

 To my dismay, he didn’t speak any English and my Italian, to say the least, is very shattered!
 Luckily, a hotel guest walked into the shop and I narrate my ordeal to her as well.
 She is kind enough to buy me a ticket.
 Bless her.
 I then hurry to the nearest station to catch a bus.

-Have you ever heard the saying the Italians are never in a hurry?
-Well, I experienced this first hand.
+Have you ever heard the saying that Italians are never in a hurry?
+Well, I experienced this first-hand.
 My bus arrived at the station with five minutes to spare but for some reason, the driver just wouldn’t open the door.
 Honestly, I was so puzzled!
-Anyway, thanks to a delay, I am able to catch the train.
+Anyway, thanks to a delay in its arrival, I am able to catch the train.
 Whew!